How to Grow a Successful Vegetable Garden

 Early Vegetable Garden

 Plants need nutrients to grow well.
 They get these nutrients from the soil.
 Depending on where you live as to what nutrients your soil has and what you may have to supplement.
 The first thing you should do when preparing a garden is to check your soil.
 This is very important.
-You cannot grow a good garden with out good soil.
+You cannot grow a good garden without good soil.
 It’s as simple as that!
 There are various extension centers that will do this for free or perhaps a small charge.
 We take a soil sample to the Oklahoma State University extension center and they send it off to be tested.
 The soil sample is nothing more than a small scoop of dirt from various places in your garden area, placed in a bag.
 They will mail you a report as to what nutrients your soil needs.
 This year we need to add some nitrogen and potassium.
 You can purchase what is required from your local nursery or agricultural center.
 Add these nutrients to your garden area by simply sprinkling them over the garden and tilling them in.

-Now that you have the proper nutrients in your soil, you need to loosen the soil so the plants roots will be able to grow and take hold.
+Now that you have the proper nutrients in your soil, you need to loosen the soil so the plant's roots will be able to grow and take hold.
 If you have a considerable amount of clay in your soil as most of us here in Oklahoma do, you should add some type of organic matter to your soil to keep it loose, such as compost or mulch.
 You can purchase mulch at your garden store or you can use hay, mulched leaves, and even some kitchen remnants such as coffee or tea grounds.
-Different types of manure, such as cow, horse and even chicken or rabbit manure works well.
+Different types of manure, such as cow, horse, and even chicken or rabbit manure works well.
 We have a mulching mower and each year we run the mower over all the leaves in the yard and use these as well as some hay.
 Till all of this into your soil and be sure you have tilled it until there are no large clumps in the soil.

 Planting your seeds can be as easy or as hard as you want to make it.
 I like the easy way!
 Mark off the area you want to plant using stakes and string.
 This will create straight rows.
 Create a burrow in your garden by simply dragging a spade or shovel through the soil along your string line.
 The burrow only needs to be about 2 to 3 inches deep.
 Walk along the burrow dropping the seeds as you go.
 Depending on what you are planting as to how far apart you want to plant your seeds.
 You don’t necessarily have to place 1 seed every so many inches apart.
-You can always thin out your plants if they get to crowded.
+You can always thin out your plants if they get too crowded.
 If you are planting vegetables that grow in clumps or hills, such as squash or potatoes you will want to give them enough room to spread out.
 Now go back and cover the burrows with soil and give them some water, but be careful not to wash the seeds away.

 A Healthy Garden